cunla/fakeredis-py/README.md

 ```

 #### Updating `REDIS_COMMANDS.md`
-Lastly, run from the root of the project the script to regenarate `REDIS_COMMANDS.md`:
+Lastly, run from the root of the project the script to regenerate `REDIS_COMMANDS.md`:
 ```
 python scripts/supported.py > REDIS_COMMANDS.md
 ```

 # Sponsor
 fakeredis-py is developed for free.

 You can support this project by becoming a sponsor using [this link](https://github.com/sponsors/cunla).

 Alternatively, you can buy me coffee using this link: [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/danielmoran)